-As mentioned, the Architect, at the point of Chokmah/Wisdom on the Tree of Life diagram, is ‘above’ all the other emanations but Keter (the Source).
+As mentioned, the Architect, at the point of Chokmah/Wisdom on the Tree of Life diagram, is ‘above’ all the other emanations, other than Keter (the Source).

-This relates to why the Keymaker and the humans don’t mention him in the path of “the One” as they do not have a correct view of that which is above them – only what is at their own level and below.
+This relates to why Morpheus and Trinity don’t mention him as they have a limited view of that which is above them – only the level of the Oracle and below.